OzzyXu/mcp-tools-p/docs/deployment.md

 ### 5. Configure SSH for Service User

-The GPU Monitor service needs SSH access to cluster nodes:
+The GPU Monitor service needs SSH access to cluster nodes.

+**⚠️  Important**: The automated script includes proper error handling, timeout settings, and validates all 7 GPU servers.
+It's much more reliable than manual setup.

 ```bash
 # Switch to service user